sbabic/swupdate/doc/source/swupdate.rst

 - Can be configured to check for compatibility between software and hardware revisions.
-The software image must contain an entry declaring on which HW revision the software is allowed to run. swupdate refuses to install if the compatibility is not verified.
+The software image must contain an entry declaring on which HW revision the software is allowed to run.
+  SWUpdate refuses to install if the compatibility is not verified.

 - support for image extraction.
 A manufacturer can require to have a single image that contains the software for more as one device.
-  This simplifies the manufacturer's management and reduces their administrative costs having a single software product. swupdate receives the software as stream without temporary storing, and extracts only the required components for the device to be installed.
+  This simplifies the manufacturer's management and reduces their administrative costs having a single software product.
+  SWUpdate receives the software as stream without temporary storing, and extracts only the required components for the device to be installed.